Early recovery is the perfect time to get up and get going. Why? Because it will help your brain and your body.

 4. Fitness journeys evolve.
 I was once a cardio-bunny, then a runner, then a weight lifter.
 Right now I am really into fitness classes and my spin bike.

 If you are in early recovery, just putting your shoes on the right feet might be a challenge, but make exercise (however small) a priority.
 The science stands behind it.
-Exercise helps your brain and body balance itself back out.
+Exercise helps your brain and body balance themselves back out.
 This is exactly what you need.

 You can make exercise whatever you want, and as big or small as you can handle.
 Don’t do yoga if you don’t like it, and if running hurts your knees then skip it.
 Find something you want to do, whether it’s a walk in the park or a YouTube dance video, and then do it.